-This prestigious group of scientists and science advocates, including Dan Ariely, Kelly Peters, Nina Mažar, Thomas Gilovich and Marc Abrahams, are leading the charge in shaping the application of Behavioural Economics in industry and championing scientific approaches on the global stage.
+This prestigious group of scientists and science advocates, including Dan Ariely, Kelly Peters, Nina Mažar, Cass Sunstein and Michael Norton, are leading the charge in shaping the application of Behavioural Economics in industry and championing scientific approaches on the global stage.

-Dan Ariely is the Professor of Behavioural Economics at the Fuqua School of Business, Duke University and Founding Partner at BEworks.
+Dan Ariely is the Professor of Behavioral Economics at Fuqua School of Business, Duke University and Founding Partner at BEworks.

-Dan Ariely’s ground-breaking experimental research and prolific writing has made him one of the most prominent leaders in the field of Behavioural Economics; an interdisciplinary science combining psychology, and economics to understand human behaviour and decision-making.
+Dan Ariely’s groundbreaking experimental research and prolific writing has made him one of the most prominent leaders in the field of Behavioral Economics; an interdisciplinary science combining psychology, and economics to understand human behavior and decision-making.

 David is an Associate Professor from Cornell University, and Chief Science Officer at BEworks.
 David is renowned for his work in understanding the impact of emotions on decision-making, particularly the impact the emotion disgust has on moral judgments.
 He is also interested in the influence of emotional states on thinking and deciding.
 More specifically on how emotions (anger, disgust, fear, etc.) impact how people process information, how they remember events, and how these emotions impact their judgments of others.

 David is a featured TED talk presenter, and hosts a podcast on the nature of human morality called Very Bad Wizards.